exp date isn't null, but text field is

 It should be remembered that patients receiving chemotherapy may have nausea or vomiting due to a cause other than the direct effect of the chemotherapy (CINV).
 These include:

-Patients with brain tumours should not be started on dexamethasone as an anti emetic as it may prevent chemotherapy penetrating the blood brain barrier.
+Patients with tumours within the Central Nervous System should not be started on Dexamethasone for as anti-emetic therapy as it may prevent chemotherapy penetrating the blood brain barrier.

-Patients receiving immunomodulatory therapy should not receive steroids during that part of their treatment eg Neuroblastoma - when receiving ch14.18 antibody and Osteosarcoma - when receiving mifamurtide.
+Patients receiving immunomodulatory therapy should not receive steroids during that part of their treatment eg Neuroblastoma receiving Dinutuximab and Osteosarcoma receiving mifamurtide.

 5.2.3 Dexamethasone should also be avoided in patients receiving conditioning treatment with chemotherapy and/or radiotherapy prior to stem cell transplantation, because steroid therapy will increase the risk of fungal infection in a population already at risk.

-5.2.4 All children who face prolonged, profound neutropenia are at risk of invasive fungal infections and dexamethasone should be avoided in these patients.
-This particularly relates to children with Acute Myeloid Leukaemia (AML) who are receiving, or have received, chemotherapy regimens containing fludarabine and/or/-gemtuzumab ozogamicin (Mylotarg).
-After ensuring that ondansetron has been optimally prescribed, failure of non-steroid containing anti-emesis in these patients should be discussed with the consultant.
+5.2.4 All children who face prolonged, profound neutropenia are at risk of invasive fungal infections and Dexamethasone should be avoided in these patients.
+This particularly relates to children with Acute Myeloid Leukaemia (AML) who are receiving, or have received, chemotherapy regimens containing Fludarabine and/or Gemtuzumab Ozogamicin (Mylotarg).
+After ensuring that Ondansetron has been prescribed at optimal dosing, failure of emetic control in these patients should be discussed with the consultant.

-5.2.5 If standard anti-emetic therapy fails in any patient, exclude all other causes of nausea/vomiting and ensure that the anti-emetic drugs have been prescribed at optimal route, dosing and frequency.
-Check patient compliance/tolerance and consider if drug absorption might play a role in lack of response.
-If second line agents are considered necessary metoclopramide is generally the drugs of choice.
+5.2.5 If standard anti-emetic therapy fails in any patient, exclude all other causes of nausea and/or vomiting and ensure anti-emetic drugs have been prescribed at optimal route, dosing and frequency.
+Check patient compliance and tolerance and consider if drug absorption might play a role in lack of response.
+If second line agents are considered necessary Levomepromazine is generally the drug of choice although both Metoclopramide and Cyclizine are also useful.

+5.2.7 Metoclopramide can be used in combination with Ondansetron for those receiving very highly or high emetogenic chemotherapy with a contraindication to Dexamethasone and/or Aprepitant.
 Metoclopramide is contra-indicated in children < 1 year.
-In children aged 1-18, Metoclopramide should only be used as a second-line option for prevention of delayed chemotherapy-induced nausea and vomiting.
+In children aged 1-18, Metoclopramide should be used as a second-line option for prevention of delayed chemotherapy-induced nausea and vomiting.
 Metoclopramide should only be prescribed for short-term use (<5 days).
+Avoid Cyclizine and Metoclopramide together – Metoclopramide is a prokinetic (stimulates the gut) while Cyclizine slows it down.
+They can be used together in a palliative care setting.

-5.2.6 Consider using lorazepam prior to a treatment block if either anticipatory nausea is a problem or anxiety forms a large component of the nauseating trigger (particular issue in adolescents).
+5.2.8 Consider using Lorazepam prior to a treatment block if either anticipatory nausea is a problem or anxiety forms a large component of the nauseating trigger (particular issue in adolescents).
 This may need to commence before starting the journey to hospital.

-5.2.8 There is growing evidence that newer generation 5HT3 blockers eg Granisetron and Palonosetron and neurokinin receptor antagonists eg aprepitant may be of benefit in CINV.
-However these drugs should be discussed with a consultant and pharmacy prior to prescription.
-Granisetron has been used successfully in a small number of patients in whom optimised ondansetron treatment has failed.
-Apreptitant is added to chemotherapy regimens with a very high emetogenic potential at the agreement of the Consultant.
+5.2.9 There is growing evidence that newer generation 5HT3 blockers eg Granisetron and Palonosetron may be of benefit in CINV.
+However these drugs should be discussed with a consultant and pharmacy prior to prescribing.
+Granisetron has been used successfully in a small number of patients in whom optimised Ondansetron treatment has failed.
+Aprepitant can be added to the anti-emetic regimen for high risk patients at the agreement of the Consultant.

 NB: All episodes of refractory nausea and vomiting should be discussed with a consultant.